jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_disksdisplay.md

-## Configure disks display from the Spotlight Client
+## Configure the disks display from the Spotlight Client

 1. Select the Windows Server from Monitored connections.
 2. Click **Monitor \| Disks Display**.

-## Configure how disks are represented on the Disks panel
+## Configure

 ### Automatically configure disk display

+#### Select

-Select this option if you want Spotlight to determine which disks are displayed in the Disks panel.
+Spotlight determines which disks are displayed in the Disks panel.

+#### Clear

-Clear this option if you want to configure how disks are displayed in the Disks panel.
+You configure how disks are displayed in the Disks panel.

 ### By drive letter/ By lowest % free space

 Select **by drive letter** to display disk information according to the alphabetical label assigned to each disk.
 Select **by lowest % free space** to display disk information for disks having the lowest percentage of free space.

-### Number of disks to show on home page
+### Number of disks to show on Overview page

 The number of disks to display.